mingzhangyang/Mybiotools/README.md

   4. Collecting popular online tools in one place, such as PSIPRED

+Please find **Mybiotools show.ipynb** to explore how Mybiotolls work.

 You are welcome to throw any comments or suggestion here.